 Does the Georgia Advance Directive for Healthcare Override a Living Will?

 Many individuals who have already attended this matter wonder, “Does the Georgia Directive for Health Care override a living will?”

-As previously mentioned, the Advance Directive for Health Care is the newer, easier, and more comprehensive form that combines the living will with the power of attorney.
-To override the living will, you would merely need to complete the Georgia Advance Directive, destroy every copy of your living will, and distribute the new documents to the appropriate people.
+As previously mentioned, the Advance Directive for Health Care is the newer, easier, and more comprehensive form that combines the living will with a power of attorney.
+To override the living will, you would merely need to complete the GA, Advance Directive, destroy every copy of your living will, and distribute the new documents to the appropriate people.
 This includes your healthcare agent and legal representation.

 Filling out a Georgia Living Will Form

 Fortunately, as it is such a vital document, filling out a Georgia Living Will Form is relatively easy.
 This voluntary document directs when and how the withholding or withdrawal of life-sustaining procedures should occur when and if you are in a coma, persistent vegetative state, or have a terminal condition.